 There are two basic types of dehumidifiers: portable and whole-house.
 Portable units are great for small areas—like basements or closets—where they can sit on their own on a flat surface or hang from an electrical outlet.
 Whole-house units have to be installed by professionals, but they work well in larger spaces like garages and attics, as well as unfinished basements with high humidity levels.

-In this video Crawl Space Ninja explain where to put dehumidifier in your home
+In this video Crawl Space Ninja explain where to put a dehumidifier in your home

 Hopefully, you now have a clear answer to your question i.e., can a dehumidifier be plugged into an extension cord?
 For more queries, feel free to reach out!